knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 The IOTgoat project offer some pre-made binaries for Raspberry Pi 2 and X86 machines.
 Additionally, a VMDK image to use with VMware/VBox and virtualization with Qemu.

 However, Internet Of Things (IOT) devices are non-standard computing "hardware".
 IOT devices in essence are gadgets that connect wirelessly to a network and can transmit data.
-IOT most times are small and inexpensive.
+IOT devices most times are small and inexpensive.

 Enter the A5-V11 mini router
 https://openwrt.org/toh/unbranded/a5-v11